| 1. Kennedy was pressuring for a

 Vietnam, and the hunting down of Che Guevera in Bolivia.

-native Arizona, and died of a heart attack in 1978.
-HSCA investigator
+returned to his native Arizona, and died of a heart attack in 1978.
+HSCA

-Gaeton Fonzi traced Morales to Wilcox, Arizona shortly after Morales'
+investigator Gaeton Fonzi traced Morales to Wilcox, Arizona shortly

-death, and talked to his lifelong friend Ruben Carbajal and a business
+after Morales' death, and talked to his lifelong friend Ruben Carbajal

-associate of Morales' named Bob Walton.
-Walton told Fonzi of an evening,
+and a business associate of Morales' named Bob Walton.
+Walton told Fonzi

-after many drinks, when Morales went into a tirade about Kennedy and
+of an evening, after many drinks, when Morales went into a tirade

-particularly his failure to support the men of the Bay of Pigs.
-Morales
+about Kennedy and particularly his failure to support the men of the Bay

 And then his father connected to